London Fashion Week: a very social affair

 Making her long-awaited comeback after months of absence due to anxiety, the reality star and model added to the already existing hype around the much-anticipated Burberry show.
 Needless to stay, the two together caused social media to explode.

 And those were the social media highlights of London Fashion Week September 2018.
 As it turns out, causing fashion hype on social media has not so much to do with creating social content as it is about providing people with reasons to do it for you – whether that is through taking opportunities, working with the right people or tapping in on political debates.

 What do you think?
 Have we missed something?
 Have you spotted any other brands that rocked their social coverage this year?
-Let us know!
+Let our social media management London team know!

 More insights from the team